ChrstphrHll/npc_gen/students/Ezekius Chalsarda.md

 # Ezekius Chalsarda
 ---
 ### Description
-- Halfling Wizard from Kordinia
+- Halfling Wizard from Beleriand
 - 6th year Diplomacy student in Burk
-- short wavy red hair that's plain, Pale Brown eyes, and Light skin
+- long curly auburn hair that's messy, Pale Brown eyes, and Light skin
 - Is Magnanimous and Excitable, and has Cunning as their ideal

 ### Organizations